esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 8 }
 ```

-The first line is an import that defines the esp-idf entry-point when the root crate is a binary crate that defines a main function.
+The first line is an import that defines the ESP-IDF entry point when the root crate is a binary crate that defines a main function.

 Then, we have a usual main function with a  few lines on it:
-- A call to `esp_idf_sys::link_patches` function that makes sure that a few patches to the ESP-IDF which are implemented in Rust are linked to the final executable.
+- A call to `esp_idf_sys::link_patches` function that makes sure that a few patches to the ESP-IDF which are implemented in Rust are linked to the final executable
-- We print on our console the famous "Hello World!".
+- We print on our console the famous "Hello World!"

 ## Running the Code